mrodavell/midtermlab/README.md

 ## Description:

 ### In this midterm lab exam you are given a task to implement a graphical design of a user profile page.
-The design is located on the assets folder named "UI Design.png".

 ### For this instance only, you should only use the App.js component to write your code.
 You must also change the name of John Doe to your name.